mikealsim/RGBA_tiff_to_jpg/README.md

 # RGBA_tiff_to_jpg
-4 Band tiff to CMYK jpg to preserve 4 channels as a jpg and reverse, using fast libraries<br/>
-  Created to compress 4 band tiffs for ftp while still being an easly viewable format, CMYK jpgs can be more effeciant than 2 jpgs if done well.
+4 Band tiff to CMYK jpg to preserve 4 channels @ 8 bit as a jpg and reverse, using fast libraries TurboJpeg and vips.
+Created to compress 4 band tiffs for ftp while still being an easly viewable format, CMYK jpgs can are more effeciant than 2 jpgs.

+While the jpg is stored as CMYK the chanels are not changed. <\br>
+  R=C<\br>
+  G=M<\br>
+  B=Y<\br>
+  A=K<\br>

 This should be about 3.5 times faster than compairable imagemagick scripts<br/>